datianshi/uaa-application-example/README.md

   uaac group add shaozhen.write
   ```

-  3. resource server flow
+  3. Resource server token validation flow

-  > when the requests comes:
+  > when the requests come:

   > Check the http header with token